 for US Continental orders over $99

 Four different slider types may form a Full batten system: simple, with joint, headboard slider and double.
 What changes are the ways they are connected to the mainsail and their function in the system.
+All components' dimension and the distances of the sail from the mast are found in the sheet Full Batten Systems ��� Measures.

-Simple slider.
-This slider takes an intermediate position between two sliders with joint.
-It is sewed to the sail with a webbing.
-It usually has small dimensions as it is the slider with the lowest load in the system.
-Slider with joint.
-Its function is to be connected to a batten receptacle with a threaded pin.
-It is usually bigger than the simple slider because battens stress sliders more than webbings.
-Antal designs symmetric batten receptacles mounted inside the batten pocket.
-Headboard slider.
-The slider which takes up the highest loads is realized double, triple or quadruple.
+- Headboard slider: The slider which takes up the highest loads is realized double, triple or quadruple.
 With higher loads the headboard slider will need a higher number of sliders, or sliders with greater dimensions.
 Large mainsails or sails with wide roach require stronger headboard sliders.
 Headboard sliders are provided with a pivoting bracket for the coupling of the headboard.
 Also, Antal makes Fast release push pins available for a quick connection between sail and slider.